Oscilloscope Basics: A Beginner's Guide

 I’ve owned Keysight and Rigol gear primarily over the past decade and have a lot of respect for both brands.
 Rigol is often seen more like a budget/hobbyist brand, but when you compare specifications especially on the higher end units, it’s a clear winner for me when you add the retail price into the mix.
 If you’re not planning to push your oscilloscope to the ragged limits most of the fine detail specifications can be practically considered equivalent between most of the major players in the market.
 My new home electronics lab is 80% Rigol, 20% Siglent after putting all the options head to head at suppliers showrooms - I try pretty hard not to let the logo on the equipment sway a decision.

 I didn’t add Siglent to this list, as another low-cost Chinese vendor as the maker and hobbyist community ultimately tends to prefer Rigol.
 Certain pieces of equipment from Siglent are superior for a similar price to Rigol, but I feel Rigol still holds the edge on Oscilloscopes.
 Hantek (and all the other brands the equipment is sold under) and Owon didn’t make the cut either, as I feel they are not yet in the same league as Rigol and Siglent as far as quality or value - being marginally cheaper you might as well spend a little more money for the technically superior options with more community support.

 Ultimately, your decision should depend on what you are going to use the equipment for, what your budget is, and what your future requirements might be.
 Out of this list, I feel Keysight has the easiest to use oscilloscopes, Rigol offers the best value for money, and R&S provides the most interesting option.
 All the oscilloscope basics shown here apply generally to the models presented above.

 Would you like to find out more about how Altium Designer can help you with your next PCB design?
+Still wondering how to use an oscilloscope?
 Talk to an expert at Altium.